yul154/Frameworks/Spring/Spring Boot/Spring Boot - In Action.md

 4. *The Actuator* — Gives you insight into what’s going on inside of a running Spring Boot application.

 ###  AUTO-CONFIGURATION
-* In the previous: ritten an application that accesses a relational database with JDBC
+* In the previous: written an application that accesses a relational database with JDBC
 ```
 @Bean // JdbcTemplate
 public JdbcTemplate jdbcTemplate(DataSource dataSource) {